Neura-Studios/recombee-sdk-luau/README.md

-# Recombee SDK for Luau
+# Recombee SDK for Luau / Roblox

 This library provides convenient access to the [Recombee](https://www.recombee.com) recommendation engine's API from your Luau scripts or Roblox games.